tinycrimsonpandas/WhiteCubes/README.md

 [Example!](https://amazing-euler-31dfc1.netlify.app)

 ## Features
+* 15 dollars a year (or cheaper depending on TLD) compared to 15 dollars a month at Squarespace etc.
 * Simple UI to create galleries (collections of images) and pages (text or HTML content)
 * Built-in slideshow/lightbox on every gallery page
 * Built-in automatic image resizing and thumbnail generation